spacemeshos/go-spacemesh/docs/tasks.md

 - App persistent store with support for multiple nodes data
 - Restore node data from store on session start or create new id automatically
 - Auto persist node data to store
+- Load data about bootstrap nodes on node startup